numtide/nixpkgs-unfree/README.md

 The [nixpkgs](https://github.com/NixOS/nixpkgs) project contains package definitions for free and unfree packages but only builds free packages.
 This project is complementary.
-We're enabling the unfree bits and pushing those to our cache.
-It also makes the flake use-case a bit easier to use.
+We're enabling the unfree bits and making the flake use-case a bit easier to use.

-Initially, this project spawned from the reflections drawn in and is now expanding to provide a wider set of features.
+In the future, we would also like to evolve this project to build and cache the unfree packages.

 ## Features